The cohort's signature weekend at the St. Stephen Christian Retreat Center in Titusville, Florida.

 Open time on the retreat grounds.

-Optional liturgy in the chapel before breakfast.
+Morning prayer in the chapel followed by breakfast.

 Core teaching, with discussion in small groups throughout.